-2 Summary of 2014 RMA usage
+2 Summary of 2015 RMA usage

-A total of 5.95 t of RMA was granted in 2013 for Australian research projects undertaken in 2014.
-To date (as of July 2014), 1.1 t of RMA has been utilised in 2014, well below the amount granted, although the possibility remains that tagging will commence in the first project listed below in December 2014.
+A total of 5.95 t of RMA was granted in 2014 for Australian research projects undertaken in 2015.
+To date (1 July 2015), 400 kg of RMA has been utilised in 2015, well below the amount granted, although the possibility remains that tagging will commence in the first project listed below in December 2015.

 - 1) A 3 t RMA was approved to continue initiatives focused on investigating: (a) the spatial dynamics and mortality rates of SBT utilising electronic tagging techniques; (b) the impacts of noise associated with oil and gas exploration on SBT in the Great Australian Bight.
-Note that RMA is to cover incidental mortalities only.
-No RMA for this project has been used in recent years. - 2) A 1.25 t RMA was approved for a project examining iconic and apex predator species in the Great Australian Bight as part of a larger ecosystem project.
-To date, there has been no SBT mortality associated with this project in 2014. - 3) An RMA of 1.2 t was approved for a project examining the health of wild SBT.
-A total of 663 kg of SBT was used for this project in 2014.
-To date, there are no publications generated from this research, the first papers are anticipated to be submitted for publication later this year.
-These publications will be provided to the ESC once available. - 4) Finally, 0.5 t of RMA was approved for a study examining the post-release survival of SBT from recreational fishing.
-This RMA was requested for incidental mortality only.
-There was 451 kg of SBT mortality from this study in 2014.
-Incidental mortality was largely associated with seal strike (153 kg landed after seal attack, and approximately 260 kg lost during capture process [based on a 20 kg per fish average]).
-This research was conducted as part of a Fisheries Research and Development Corporation project (No. 2013/025).
-The report for this work is expected to be available mid-2015 and will be provided to the ESC.
+No RMA for this project has been used in recent years. - 2) A 0.5 t RMA was approved to use SBT as a model to test prevailing theories of the evolution of endothermy (warm-bloodedness).
+However, as the funding proposal for this work was not approved, no RMA was used in 2015. - 3) A 1.25 t RMA was approved for a project examining iconic and apex predator species in the Great Australian Bight as part of a larger ecosystem project.
+A single, small (8 kg) SBT was taken as part of this project in 2015. - 4) An RMA of 1.2 t was approved for a project examining the health of wild SBT.
+A total of 392 kg of SBT was used for this project in 2015.